 Technologies Used:

-• HTML: Used for structuring the app and its components.
+- HTML: Helps in the structure of the app and its various components.

 Important Features: